 It’s difficult knowing whose chain to yank and you are making that doable.
 You are creating a lot of hope with this tool.
 Thank you so very much!”

 You know, each week when your checklist shows up in my inbox, I feel better.
 I am completely exhausted by the daily onslaught, but when your list comes on Sunday, I know it’s going to be OK.
 There are so many good people standing up, fighting back.
 Thank you for being such a steady source of YES WE CAN.Yes we will.

 No exclamation marks or yelling.

 We have enough polarization everywhere else.
 My checklist is just clear actions every week that make a difference, shine a light, and support our Constitutional freedoms.

 I’m Jen Hofmann, a writer of blogs and teacher of social media for small business.
 As a Gen Xer, I’m old enough to remember the Reagan 80s, but young enough to be comfortable using social media.
 In college, my first vote went to Bill Clinton.
 I wore a pantsuit when I voted for Hillary.

-Honestly, as an introvert with a people-pleasing bent, I’m the least likely person to be creating this checklist.
+As an introvert with a people-pleasing bent, I’m the least likely person to be creating this checklist.
 I detest politics, but I can’t sit back and watch our freedoms erode.
+Democracy matters.